Clinical Psychology & the Practitioner Model of Training

 The SOPP's educational and training philosophy explicitly emphasizes generalist training at the doctoral level.
 Accordingly, we've designed our coursework, clinical practica, and other educational experiences to give you broad exposure to theoretical models, clinical skills, and professional roles fundamental to the present and future.
 The SOPP faculty believe generalist education and training at the doctoral level best prepare you to meet the current and future challenges posed by changes in health care delivery, while capitalizing on practice opportunities in the rapidly changing world of professional practice.

 Within the school's generalist model of training you will also find opportunities to pursue interests and achieve some added depth in selected areas of practice that will allow you to pursue specialty training in your internship or postdoctoral training programs.
-A child emphasis was added in 2012.
-You may also elect to pursue added depth in health psychology, neuropsychology, or forensic psychology.
+You may elect to pursue added depth in the following emphasis areas: child, health/rehab/neuropsychology, or forensic psychology.

 A competency-based curriculum

 The curriculum of the SOPP is organized around competency areas fundamental to the practice of psychology: relationship, assessment, intervention, basic science/research and evaluation, consultation/education, management/supervision, and diversity.

 SOPP students demonstrate mastery of the seven core competencies as they proceed through coursework and clinical practicum training.
 To be approved for internship, SOPP students must demonstrate their competence in each of the areas in the Comprehensive Clinical Examination (CCE).
 The CCE is discussed in more detail below.

 Students with disabilities